 End Further Info

 Start Supplemental Information

-Agenda: The meeting will be called to order at 12:00 p.m. by EAB Chairman Peter Modafferi.
-All EAB members will be introduced and EAB Chairman Modafferi will provide remarks.
-The EAB will receive a presentation and hold a discussion on the National Domestic Communications Assistance Center; review a draft report to the Attorney General; receive a status report from its Administrative sub-committee; and discuss the establishment of additional sub-committee(s).
-Note: agenda items are subject to change.
+Agenda: The meeting will be called to order at 10:00 a.m. by EAB Chairman Preston Grubbs.
+All EAB members will be introduced and EAB Chairman Grubbs will provide remarks.
+The EAB will receive an update and hold a discussion on the National Domestic Communications Assistance Center and its making of information more readily and simply available to law enforcement; a presentation on emerging wireless communications services and technologies; and status reports from its Administrative and Technology Subcommittees.
+Note: Agenda items are subject to change.

 Registration: Individuals and entities who wish to attend the public meeting are required to pre-register for the meeting on-line by clicking the registration link found at: http://ndcac-eab.eventbee.com.
 Registrations will be accepted on a space available basis.
 Attendees must bring registration confirmation (i.e., email confirmation) to be admitted to the meeting.
 Privacy Act Statement: The information requested on the registration form and required at the meeting is being collected and used pursuant to the FACA for the limited purpose of ensuring accurate records of all persons present at the meeting, which records may be made publicly available.
 Providing information for registration purposes is voluntary; however, failure to provide the required information for registration purposes will prevent you from attending the meeting.

 Online registration for the meeting must be completed on or before 5:00 p.m.
 (EST) April 17, 2019.
 Anyone requiring special accommodations should notify Ms. Bardney-Boose at least seven (7) days in advance of the meeting or indicate your requirements on the online registration form.